-Weed-bound walleyes are a worthy adversary given the traditional means we often use to pursue that species.
+Weed-bound walleyes are a worthy adversary given the traditional means we often use to pursue that species, and one option is slick-rigging.
 A few hours of playing in the weeds send most anglers to the relatively snag-free depths, where the worst hang-ups are caused by snail shells or clams.
 Rocks at least stay put, and typically only come up a few feet off the bottom.
 For these reasons and others, many anglers, and I included, have a hard time preferring to switch to weed bites.
 It’s seemingly so much simpler to fish bare hooks, keep your sinker off the bottom, and stay away from the stringy stuff that can plague your tackle.

 Ignoring weedy walleyes however is a mistake you can learn to correct over time, especially when there’s a good wind headed for well-developed patches of the walleye-favored cabbage.
 Coontail beds are a close second, with both weed species holding resident walleyes nearly year-round.
 When the wind kicks up, walleyes get the best of all circumstances in being shallow with more meal choices, along with the competitive predatory advantage of reduced light levels and mixing water.